AyushJhin07/Automation/docs/connector-expansion-roadmap.md

 progress in the audit report until all connectors in the wave exit the “requiring attention” list.

+Use `npm run report:connector-phases` for a quick status rollup that matches the checklist below and highlights which connectors in each wave still need to be promoted from experimental to stable.

 ### Wave A – CRM & Revenue (5 connectors)
 - [x] **Salesforce** – Registered as a stable connector with handler aliases mapping catalog IDs to concrete methods; remaining work focuses on smoke validation.
 - [x] **QuickBooks** – Stable connector already registered in production; continue regression coverage.